nadbordrozd/nadbordrozd.github.io/source/_posts/2016-06-13-deepwalking-with-companies.markdown

 ---
 I have blogged about the wide usefulness of [topic models](http://nadbordrozd.github.io/blog/2015/11/29/ds-toolbox-topic-models/) and I have [benchmarked](http://nadbordrozd.github.io/blog/2016/05/20/text-classification-with-word2vec/) word-embedding-assisted classification on Reuter's benchmark.
 This time I experiment with these ideas using a real world and decent sized dataset - the graph of UK/Irish companies.
 I have done this during my "10% time" at [DueDil](http://www.duedil.com) (it's like google's "20% time", except it [exists](http://uk.businessinsider.com/google-20-percent-time-policy-2015-4?r=US&IR=T)).

-#### Graph of companies
+### Graph of companies
 There are 4 million active companies in the UK and Ireland.
 DueDil collects all kinds of information about them - financials, legal structures, contact info, company websites, blogs, news appearences etc. All of it is presented to our users and some of it also serves as input to machine learning tasks - like classifying companies into industries.

 One very interesting dataset that remains underutilised (AFAIK by anyone, not just DueDil) is the network of connections of companies and directors.

-You can tell a lot about a company just by looking at it's directors.
+You can tell a lot about a company just by looking at its directors.
 That is - if you know anything about these people.
 At DueDil we don't know much more than just their identities.
 This would be rather useless in the context of a single company.
 But there are millions of companies and people who serve as their directors more often then not do it many times in their careers at different companies.
 Knowing that the director's name is Jane Brown may be useless, but knowing that the director previously held similar positions at three different tech startups is highly relevant.
 And this is just one director out of many and one type of relationship.

 More generally, one can think about companies as nodes in a graph.
 Two companies are connected iff there is a person who has served as a director at both of them (not necessarily at the same time).
-I will call this the *company graph*.
+I will call this the **company graph**.
 Here's a part of the graph containing DueDil.

 {% img /images/comp_graph.png %}